 in the following Latin American countries:

-By December 2022, Lazos de Agua expects in Latin America that
+By December 2022, Lazos de Agua had surpassed its goals, reaching more than

-in 5 countries, will have sustainable access to water, sanitation and/or hygiene (WASH) with social innovation and multi-sectoral collaboration.
+in 5 countries with sustainable access to water, sanitation and/or hygiene (WASH), through social innovation and multi-sectoral collaboration.

 A·B·C for SustainabilityTM